 What else causes Dark Circles?

-Dark circles aren’t only for party animals.
-A lot of things could lead to dark circles too.
+Dark circles aren’t only for party animals, and it is not only that wearing glasses causes dark circles.
+A lot of other things could lead to dark circles as well.

 - Iron deficiency doesn’t allow enough oxygen supply to your skin tissues.
 Thus. it makes the skin under your eyes appear bruised.

 - When you are stressed, the blood mainly gets circulated to your crucial organs.
 This leaves the skin on your face pale and enhances the appearance of dark circles.

 - Rubbing your eyes can disturb the natural balance of your skin.
 It might also break the fragile vessels causing them to leak and make the skin look purple.

 - Excessive screen time puts a lot of pressure on the delicate blood vessels around your eyes.
 And when they dilate, the skin under your eyes looks visibly darker than the rest of your face.
 Using blue light filter glasses during screen time will put less stress on your eyes and prevent the development of dark circles.

 - Lack of sleep makes your skin look pale and thus the dark circles become even more visible.

 How To Get Rid Of Dark Circles Due To Specs?

 Now that you know the answer to the common question - Do glasses cause eye bags?
 Let us now understand how to get rid of dark circles due to specs.
 While you can always use concealer, men wear glasses too and might be dealing with the same problem.
 If you want to know what else works for those dark circles due to specs, keep reading.